xbeat/Machine-Learning/README.md

 Introduction to Recurrent Neural Networks (RNNs)

 Recurrent Neural Networks are a class of neural networks designed to process sequential data.
 They maintain an internal state (memory) that allows them to capture temporal dependencies in the input sequence.

+## Language Modeling in NLP with Python

+Introduction to Language Modeling in NLP

+Language modeling is a fundamental task in Natural Language Processing (NLP) that involves predicting the probability of a sequence of words.
+It forms the basis for many NLP applications, including machine translation, speech recognition, and text generation.
+In this slideshow, we'll explore the concepts and techniques used in language modeling, with a focus on implementation using Python.

 ## Confidence Intervals Explained with Python